NASSP National Advisory List

 The purpose of the national list is to provide information to assist principals, teachers, parents, and students in making decisions regarding participation in a wide variety of program opportunities.

 The National Committee on Student Contests and Activities reviews all programs based on the following standards:

 - Fair, appropriate adjudication

-Any program that meets the National Advisory List guidelines, as determined by the committee, will be included on the National Advisory List.
+Any program that meets the list guidelines, as determined by the committee, will be included on the list.
 To provide additional guidance for principals, teachers, parents, and students, the committee has also developed recommendations for evaluating student-related materials in areas such as recognition programs, scholarship search programs, and direct marketing practices.

-The 2012-2013 National Advisory List is now available and features more than 140 student programs and contests that have been reviewed and approved by the NASSP National Committee on Student Contests and Activities.
-Approval is valid for one year beginning with the publishing of the list in September and running through the end of August of the following year (for example, September 2012 to August 2013).
+The 2014-2015 NASSP List of Contests and Activities for Students is now available and features more than 140 student programs and contests that have been reviewed and approved by the NASSP National Committee on Student Contests and Activities.
+Approval is valid for one year beginning with the publishing of the list in September and running through the end of August of the following year (for example, September 2014 to August 2015).
 NASSP reserves the right to remove programs temporarily or permanently from the National Advisory List if programs fall below the standards for approval.